Last Monday, I was sitting in my classroom and trying to open my backpack, but its zipper got stuck and gave me a hard time.

 2- Fixing A Separated Zipper

-Look for Build-Up around Zipper’s Teeth: Sometimes, when a substance builds-up around the zipper’s teeth, it stops the zipper from staying closed.
-So, you need to clean the teeth and if there is any stuff which is preventing them from closing, remove it.
+Look For Build-Up Around Zipper’s Teeth: sometimes, when a substance builds up around the zipper’s teeth, it stops the zipper from staying closed.
+So, you need to clean the teeth, and if there is any stuff that prevents your device from being disturbing, remove it.

-Fixing Bent Teeth of Zipper: If all the above methods failed and didn’t work, you need to go for fixing the bent teeth.
+Fixing Bent Teeth Of Zipper: If all the above methods failed and didn’t work, you need to set the bent teeth.
 You might need pliers for this method to pull the teeth straight.

-Do it very gently and make sure you don’t pull the teeth of the zipper out of its tape.
+Do it very gently, and make sure you don’t pull the zipper’s teeth out of its tape.
 It is the most effective hack to fix a zipper of a backpack.

 3- Fixing Sliders issues

-Top Zipper Stops Problem: You may face a top zipper stop problem, all you need to use a force to remove the stops.
-If you are using pliers, be careful because if you applied a lot of force, it might cause further damage to the zipper.
+Top Zipper Stops Problem: You may face a top zipper stop problem, and all you need is to use force to remove the stops.
+If you are using pliers, be careful because it might cause further damage to the zipper if you apply pressure.

-It is very important; without this, you cannot have full access to the teeth or check the slider without removing it.
+It is imperative; without this, you cannot have full access to the teeth or check the slider without removing it.

-Push the Slider of the Teeth From the Top and check: Examine the slider of the zipper from the side, take a look if there is an uneven space between the top and the bottom of the slider.
-That uneven gap between sliders prevents it from engaging the teeth adequately.
+Push The Slider Off The Teeth From The Top And Check: Examine the zipper’s slider if there is an uneven space between the top and bottom.
+Then that variable gap between sliders prevents it from engaging the teeth adequately.

-If there is any bent in the slider or gap, take pliers and try to fix it out.
-If you cannot straighten the slider, you need to replace it.
+If there is any bent in the slider or gap, take pliers and prevent it as you cannot straighten the slider to replace it.